kennytilton/matrix/README.md

 ## Build the TodoMVC Demo

 This project was created from David Nolen's excellent [mies template](https://github.com/swannodette/mies).
+First:
+> make the Tag directory your present working directory.

-Follow these critical elements of the setup instructions from the `mies` template:
+Now follow these critical elements of the setup instructions from the `mies` template:

 > Most of the following scripts require [rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/) (on OS X installable via brew).
 >